The 2 Degree Target is

-A global warming limit of 2°C has become an almost
+A global warming limit of 2°C has become an almost universally accepted "target," aimed for by national and international policy.

-It is now generally acknowledged that anything above 350 ppm is a formula for a catastrophic temperature increase above 2 degrees.
+We must also get below 350ppm CO2 to prevent catastrophic ocean warming and acidification.
+With respect to the all important atmospheric greenhouse gas concentration, anything above 350 ppm is a formula for a catastrophic temperature increase above 2 degrees.

 Climate safety, therefore, is below 350 ppm (James Hansen et al, 2008) and is probably under 300 ppm, which has been the upper limit for atmospheric carbon dioxide over the past 800,000 years (according to the ice core data).
-To achieve climate safety, we might need to get back down to the pre-industrial CO2 level of 280 ppm (Hans Schellnhuber, 2008).
+To achieve climate safety, we might even need to get back down to the pre-industrial CO2 level of 280 ppm (Hans Schellnhuber, 2008).

 The oft stated goal to keep global warming less than 2ºC is a recipe for global disaster, not salvation.